vvvv/The-Gray-Book/reference/hde/navigating_a_project.md

 Clicking on the active document opens its menu.

 ### Dependencies
-A document can reference three different types of dependencies:
+A document can reference different types of dependencies:

 * VL Nugets
 * .NET Nugets